 The prescribed Master of Theology curriculum involves not only extensive preparation in Hebrew, Greek, Bible, and systematic and historical theology, but also preparation in pastoral ministries, Christian education, missions, and ministry leadership.
-ThM students enroll in Spiritual Formation groups during four consecutive fall and spring terms at the Dallas, Houston, DC, or Atlanta campuses.

 Students are encouraged to take courses in the order in which they appear on the curriculum chart in this section.
 This is to the student's advantage, as courses are designed to build on previous coursework.